dottedmag/dottedmag.net/cv.md

 - centralised application-level logging, and
 - application-level metrics,

-which made it much easier to pinpoint and resolve performance problems and bugs.
+that made it much easier to pinpoint and resolve performance problems and bugs.

 I have created several internal-facing statistic dashboards for Hola VPN and also user-facing statistics for Hola Spark CDN.

-While working on Luminati I have implemented a custom in-memory DB to track the status of 1M+ peers of Luminati network, which decreased the price of hardware running this database by 8x compared to the off-the-shelf DB.
+While working on Luminati I have implemented a custom in-memory DB to track the status of 1M+ peers of Luminati network, that decreased the price of hardware running this database by 8x compared to the off-the-shelf DB.

 ## [Debian](https://debian.org/) (2006+)